pmillspaugh/100-days-of-code/r1-log.md

 ### R1D47

 Watched JSHP callbacks and higher-order functions.
 Started reading Eloquent JS chapter 6 on objects, including prototypes, this keyword, new keyword, encapsulation, the Function object, etc.

+### R1D48

+Worked on project with Bitcoin dataset using built-in array methods.